-Moreover, with probability $\varepsilon$ (again assumed to be small), party I in every state s tells the truth twice $m_1 = m_2 = s$ while optimizing on his communication strategy otherwise, i.e. with probability $1 - \varepsilon$ .
+Moreover, with probability $\varepsilon$ (again assumed to be small), party I in every state s is assumed to be telling the truth twice $m_1 = m_2 = s$ while optimizing on his communication strategy otherwise, i.e. with probability $1 - \varepsilon$ .

 I note that similar perturbations have been considered in the literature on strategic communication (see in particular Chen (2011) in a cheap talk context or Hart et al. (2017) in a certification context).
-While I would say such perturbations are natural, technically, they are used to rule out unnatural interpretations of unused messages that would correspond to a possible state (the truth-telling perturbation), and to ensure that unless party I sees a net material gain in lying he would refrain from doing so.
-I will discuss later where the assumption $\varepsilon_1 > \varepsilon_2$ simplifies the analysis.
+While I would say such perturbations are natural, technically, they are used to rule out unnatural interpretations of (meaningful) unused messages (the truth-telling perturbation), and to ensure that unless party I sees a net material gain in lying he would refrain from doing so.

 In the analysis, I will present the results for the limiting case in which $\varepsilon$ tends to 0 while keeping $\varepsilon_1$ , $\varepsilon_2$ small but fixed.
-It is worth mentioning that if parties had perfect recall and were rational, one would get equilibrium outcomes identical to those arising in the strategic communication game of Crawford and Sobel (1982) in the limit as $\varepsilon$ , $\varepsilon_1$ , $\varepsilon_2$ go to 0.
-In particular, in the pure persuasion game scenario, there would be no information transmission, and the action a would be the mean value of s, E(s), whatever the state.
+It is worth mentioning that if parties had perfect recall and were rational, one would get equilibrium outcomes corresponding to some equilibrium outcome in the (one-shot) strategic communication game of Crawford and Sobel (1982) in the limit as $\varepsilon$ , $\varepsilon_1$ , $\varepsilon_2$ go to 0.
+In particular, in the pure persuasion game scenario, there would be (almost) no information transmission, and the action a would (approximately) be the mean value of s, E(s), whatever the state.
 Departures from the standard cheap talk predictions will thus be caused by the imperfect memory of party I.